-The Board is committed to providing effective and responsible leadership for the Company.
+The Board is responsible for and has general powers for the management and the conduct of the business and the Chairman provides overall strategic development and is responsible for the effective functioning and leadership of the Board.
 The Directors, individually and collectively, must act in good faith in the best interests of the Company and its Shareholders.
 The Board has established three Board committees, being the audit committee (the "Audit Committee"), the remuneration committee (the "Remuneration Committee"), and the nomination committee (the "Nomination Committee") (each a "Board Committee" and collectively the "Board Committees"), to oversee different areas of the Company's affairs.
-During the year ended 31 December 2020 and up to the date of this annual report, the composition of the Board is as follows:
+During the year ended 31 December 2022 and up to the date of this annual report, the composition of the Board is as follows: